LIMON100/Deploy-ML/Docker/readme.md

 A container is, ultimately, just a running image.
 Once you create a container, it adds a writable layer on top of the immutable image, meaning you can now modify it.

+### Docker Image

-From node:12.16.3 (node version build with docker)/ Ubuntu linux - Base Image
+FROM node:12.16.3 (node version build with docker)/ Ubuntu linux - Base Image

-COPY package.json /code/package.json -
+COPY package.json /code/package.json - All files into a specific particular location which is present inside docker image

+EXPOSE 4002/80
 WORKDIR /code (working directory)
-ENV PORT 4002/80

 RUN npm install
 COPY . /code